by Budd Titlow

-Around the same time as Thoreau was writing his influential works, another prominent American essayist was making a strong case for natural resource protection, establishing a reputation that demands his inclusion as one of our past environmental heroes.
+Around the same time as Thoreau was writing his influential works, another prominent American essayist was making a strong case for natural resource protection.
 A gentle man who eschewed the limelight, John Burroughs—considered the “Father of the Modern Nature Essay” —was constantly writing and diligently working behind the scenes to protect the natural world he so ardently loved.
 In fact, Burroughs advocated for the protection of our natural resources in the 1850s—decades before there were any national parks or official conservation movements.

 Burroughs was born in 1837 on his family’s farm near Roxbury, New York.
 As a young boy, he developed a deep passion for the Catskills woods and fields around him.
 He became a teacher when he was only seventeen—easily securing the good will of the pupils with a knack for imparting knowledge.
 He saved his teaching wages, supplementing them with money earned working on a farm, to put himself through the Hedding Literary Institute at Ashland, NY in the fall of his seventeenth year.